 Specialized Mental Health Track

-At The Florida House Experience, we also offer specialized mental health programs to treat these issues in conjunction with substance abuse disorder.
+At FHE Health, we also offer specialized mental health programs to treat these issues in conjunction with substance abuse disorder.
 This program treats clients suffering from the following disorders:

 During this specialized program, we offer mental health care around-the-clock on an inpatient and outpatient basis, as well as medication management and other specialized treatment that address the complex needs of people with mental health disorders, particularly those who suffer from both a substance use and mental health disorder.

 This program is approved by the American Health Care Association (AHCA).

 Learn More About Our Psychiatric Care

 If you’re looking for mental health services offered from the perspective of addiction treatment specialists, you can find it here.
-7.7 million adults in the U.S. are struggling with co-occurring disorders, and countless more can benefit from psychiatric integration in the continuum of care offered at the Florida House Experience.
+7.7 million adults in the U.S. are struggling with co-occurring disorders, and countless more can benefit from psychiatric integration in the continuum of care offered at FHE Health.
 To learn more, contact us today.